 FAQ for Student Voters.

-It’s Election Day!
+It’s Time to Vote!
 Now what do I do?

 We want to celebrate first-time voters!
 Please tag us in your social media pics! @prepare2vote